supercam19/SMAPI-Profile-Manager/changlelog.md

 ## UI Update [v1.1.1] (???)

 ### Additions

- - Added infrastructure for mouse hover tooltips
+ - Added mouse hover tooltips to all buttons on the UI (#4)

 ### Fixes
  - Fix setup instructions in the README